SICP

 To create a coercion list, each argument type is used as a base to check the table for coercion routines.
 If no coercion routine is in the table, a placeholder of 'failed

-will simply map all arguments using the coercion list.
-We don’t rely on the table to provide it however, and simply check for a matching type and use the uncoerced
+will now map every argument using the coercion list.
+We don’t rely on the table to provide such a routine, however, and simply check for a matching type and use the uncoerced

 procedure, which does not change the argument.